scapegoat-scala/sbt-scapegoat/README.md

 (There is a full worked example of a project with custom inspections in this repository at [src/sbt-test/scapegoat/custom-inspection-in-subproject](src/sbt-test/scapegoat/custom-inspection-in-subproject).)

-If your custom inspections come from a separate JAR, then your build will need to look more like this:
+If your custom inspections come from a separate JAR, then your build will need to look like this:

     object MyBuild extends Build {